-Guselect, a game developer and content creator from Brazil, is the mind behind the winner of #NoticeMe Game Jam, Moonleap.
+Guselect, a game developer and content creator from Brazil, is the mind behind the winner of #NoticeMe Game Jam, Moonleap, which released on Steam and Nintendo Switch in 11th April.
 We asked about his experience with GameMaker, future plans for his game, and the support he received from his loving grandma during the game jam.

 How did your adventure with game development start?

 About 17 years ago, when I was five years old, I got a Sega Mega Drive console from a relative, and that gift changed my life completely.
 I was obsessed with games.
 I filled notebooks with drawings of characters, drew games that didn't exist, created music using my mother's pans… I was an extremely hyperactive and messy child.